0xDBFB7/scientific_standards/README.md

 In academia, we now enjoy such things as the COPE guidelines for authorship; the FAIR standard for open data; *Cell*'s [STAR Methods](https://www.cell.com/star-authors-guide) for methods reporting.
 These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address problems that have been observed (recalcitrant authors, recalcitrant authors, mistaken reagents, respectively).

 In science proper, we can turn to the exemplary *Journal of Fluids Engineering*'s [**Statement on the Control of Numerical Accuracy**](https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf) (1986-), enacted because "it was impossible to evaluate and compare the accuracy of different turbulence models, since one could not distinguish physical modeling errors from numerical errors".
 This document seems to especially hint at possibilities of formalizing science.
-It is detailed, proscribes specific actions that must be taken to ensure integrity,
+It is detailed, proscribes specific actions that must be taken to ensure integrity.

 (why aren't journal editorial standards good enough?
 I think the proliferation of journals nowadays (or routes to publication altogether) means that these kind of standards needs to be at a "higher level", transcending mode of communication).

 #### Note: this "meta-research" is itself a kind of pseudoscience - I really haven't a clue what I'm doing here.

 #### The below is a essay describing one person's perception of science.
 In addition, everything that's brought up below has been discussed more eloquently in the past.

-# Knowledge of best practices, and agreement on universal experimental conditions
+## Knowledge of best practices, and agreement on universal experimental conditions

-This repository was created after the author of this document.
-The author is a poor scientist, and the result was bad science; but it's interesting to look at the factors that led to this predicament:
+This repository was .
+The author is a poor scientist, and the result was bad science; but it may be interesting to look at the factors that led to this predicament:

 > "The following is probably self-evident to all good scientists; unfortunately, we only learned it during this project, so it seems worthwhile to make explicit.
 >